tiandrewthh/mymi/index.md

   block: feature-1
   media_alignment: Right
   headline: "<strong>WHO WE ARE</strong>"
-  content: an interdisciplinary community of undergraduates, postgraduates and early
+  content: We are an interdisciplinary community of undergraduates, postgraduates
-    career researchers (ECRs) dedicated to achieving  positive impact through medical technology and biomedical innovation.
+    and early career researchers (ECRs) dedicated to achieving  positive impact through medical technology and biomedical innovation.
 Based at Monash University, founded in late 2018. <br><br>Above all, human.
   media:
     image: "/uploads/2018/06/21/edit.gif"
     alt_text: Customize Blocks